rcll-aachen-event/rcll-aachen-event.github.io/content/home/teams.md

     text_color_light: false
     image_darken: 0
 ---
-The following teams participate in GORE 2021:

-- B-Human, Bremen (Germany)
-- Bembelbots, Frankfurt (Germany)
-- BerlinUnited, Berlin (Germany)
-- HTWK Robots, Leipzig (Germany)
+As we are still in the planning phase, we are still waiting for verification of participating teams.
+Being the organizers both university teams from Hamburg will take part:
-- HULKs, Hamburg (Germany)
+- HULKs - SPL, Hamburg (Germany)
-- NaoDevils, Dortmund (Germany)
-- R-ZWEI KICKERS, Kaiserlautern (Germany)
+- Bit-Bots - Humanoid, Hamburg (Germany)

+If you would like to participate with your team as well, send an email our way.